Embark Behavioral Health in Woodland Hills, California

 Conditions Our Therapists Treat

 Anxiety, depression, and suicide are on the rise, and youths are at risk today more than ever before.
-Too many adolescents in and near Woodland Hills go through life struggling with not only anxiety, depression, and suicidal ideation but also eating disorders, obsessive-compulsive disorder (OCD), attention-deficit/hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD), addiction, and trauma.
+Too many adolescents and teens in and near Woodland Hills go through life struggling with behavioral health challenges like anxiety, OCD, depression, and trauma.
 It doesn’t have to be this way.
-Our therapists can help your child create a life filled with joy.
+Our therapists help youths overcome difficult mental health issues and create lives filled with joy.

 Start your healing journey today.